 #9 Surround yourself with nature at the Botanical Gardens

-If the buildings, cars and noise are getting too much for you, then you can escape the hustle and bustle of the city by visiting the Botanical Gardens.
+If the buildings, cars and noise are getting too much for you, then you can escape the hustle and bustle of the city by visiting Jardín Etnobotánico de Oaxaca.

-The gardens themselves are magnificent, filled with an array of plants and flowers that compliment and contrast each other.
-Not only is it a ‘pretty place’, you will also get to learn the importance of the plants to the people of Oaxaca.
+The gardens themselves are magnificent, filled with an array of plants and flowers that complement and contrast each other.
+Not only is it a ‘pretty place’, but you will also get to learn about the importance of the plants to the people of Oaxaca.

 It’s fascinating how the plants were, and some still are, used for medicine, fabric dye, food and drink.